-The perfectly manicured lawns surrounding City Hall contain a wealth of memorials to the history, people and events associated with the City.
+The perfectly manicured lawns surrounding City Hall contain a wealth of memorials to the history, people and events associated with the city.
 Among the most poignant are the Cenotaph built in memory of all those who died in the First World War and the Titanic Memorial Gardens which name all 1,512 victims of the disaster.
-Also worth seeing are the grand front gates of City Hall which bear the City Coat of Arms and are accompanied by two fine lamps which are adorned with seahorses and cherubs who each hold items representing the industrial and manufacturing heritage of the city.
+Also worth seeing are the grand front gates of City Hall which bear the City Coat of Arms and are accompanied by two fine lamps which are adorned with seahorses and cherubs, each holding items representing the industrial and manufacturing heritage of the city.

 Royal Irish Rifles Memorial